Compare Popular Online Bachelor's in History Programs

 Historians can work in a variety of settings depending on their specialization.
 Common workplaces include museums, historical societies, archives, libraries, and government agencies, where they research, preserve, and interpret historical documents and artifacts.
 Many historians also work in academia, teaching at universities or colleges.
 Others may find roles in publishing, media, or as consultants for historical films and documentaries.
 Some work for nonprofit organizations, cultural institutions, or even private corporations that need historical expertise for projects, marketing, or legal matters.

-Potential Career Paths for History Graduates
+Potential Roles for History Graduates

 There is a great variety in the career paths of historians.
 They can focus upon education, research, archiving historical data, compiling and analyzing government data, or working in a museum.